 Many substances, preparations, supplements and herbs are touted as being effective in fighting or even curing cancer without any evidence to support such claims.
 Use caution when using unproven treatments and share the information with your physician.

-Other substances showing promise, but with less documented evidence, are lycopenes, which are found in high amounts in tomato products; green tea; and soy foods.
-In moderation, these substances generally aren't harmful, although too much selenium can be toxic.
+Substances showing promise, but with little documented evidence, are lycopenes, which are found in high amounts in tomato products; green tea; and soy foods.
+In moderation, these substances generally aren't harmful.
 There is some indication that the whole food may be more effective than the extracts offered in supplements.

 A nutrition consultation with a professional can be very informative, and can be arranged through the Cancer Resource Center if you are a UCSF Medical Center patient.
 As always, let your physician know about dietary changes and the supplements you take.